 5. Make a family bucket list for the year

-Now that travel and doing things is back on the table, make a list as a family of cool stuff - big and small activities - to get done during 2023.
+Now that travel is all back to normal, make a list as a family of cool stuff - big and small activities - to get done during 2024.
 Anything and everything: family vacays, trips to the coast, rock painting, new hobbies, visits to cool places in London, picnics in parks you've never been to, geocaching - the options are endless.

 Happy New Year, parents!

 Enjoy this read?
 Here are some more that might float your boat: